Rohde-Schwarz/TrustedGRUB2/README.md

 * PCR 8 First sector of TrustedGRUB2 kernel (diskboot.img)
 * PCR 9 TrustedGRUB2 kernel (core.img)
+* PCR 10 Everything that is loaded from disk (grub2-modules, Linux-kernel, initrd, ntldr, etc.) // TODO: fonts, themes, locales
-* PCR 11 contains all grub2-modules loaded
+* PCR 11 contains all commandline arguments from scripts (e.g. grub.cfg)
-* PCR 12 contains all commandline arguments from scripts (e.g. grub.cfg) and those entered in the shell
+and those entered in the shell
-* PCR 14 contains all files which are actually loaded (e.g. Linux kernel, initrd, etc.)
+* PCR 12 LUKS-header

 Kernel measurements are only implemented for diskboot so far (e.g. no cdboot or pxeboot measurement)